onevcat/UniWebView-Docs/docs/release-note/README.md

 #### Fix

-* An issue in Unity 5.2 which causes the webview not showing correctly in Unity Editor.
+* An issue in Unity 5.2 which causes the web view not showing correctly in Unity Editor.
 * Alert compatibility for iOS in Unity 5.2.

 ---